UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/RPM.md

 None

 ### 2.4 Non-Functional Requirements
-- User sensitive accounts information must be codified to ensure security
+- User-sensitive account information must be codified to ensure security
-  - Users' password must be hash-protected
+  - Users' passwords must be hash-protected
   - Users' events information (title, content) must be hash-protected

 - Fast course query time
-  - When users finish filling out the filtering options and click on the search button, the website should not take over 5 second to display all courses that fit the description
+  - When users finish filling out the filtering options and click on the search button, the website should not take over 5 seconds to display all courses that fit the description

-#### 2.5 Dependencies and Limitations
+### 2.5 Dependencies and Limitations
 - None